CD-RW: CD-MO

 Before CD-RW technology, in 1990 a standard for magneto-optical recordable and erasable CDs called CD-MO was introduced and set in the Orange Book, part 1 as a CD with a magneto-optical recording layer.
 The CD-MO standard allowed for an optional non-erasable zone on the disc that could be read by CD-ROM units.

 Data recording (and erasing) was achieved by heating the magneto-optical layer's material (e.g. DyFeCo or less often TbFeCo or GdFeCo) to its Curie point and then using a magnetic field to write the new data, in a manner essentially identical to Sony's MiniDisc and other magneto-optical formats.
-Reading the discs relied on the Kerr effect - a major format flaw.
-The rewrite could only be read in special drives and was incompatible with non-magneto-optical enabled drives.
-The format was never released commercially, mostly because of incompatibility with standard CD reading units.
-Early CD-R media contained a similar compatibility flaw.
+Because reading CD-MO discs relied on the Kerr effect, they could only be read in special drives and were incompatible with standard CD readers.
+The format was never released commercially, mostly because of incompatibility with standard CD readers.

 Since the CD-MO was otherwise identical to CDs, the format still adopted a spiral-groove recording scheme, rendering the disc poorly suited as a removable medium for repeated, small-scale deletions and recordings.
-Some magneto-optical drives and media with the same form factor don't have this limitation.
-Unlike modern CD-RWs, CD-MO allowed for hybrid discs containing both an unmodifiable, pressed section, readable in standard drives, and a writable MO section.
+Some magneto-optical drives and media with the same form factor do not have this limitation.
+Unlike CD-RW, CD-MO allowed for hybrid discs containing both an unmodifiable, pressed section, readable in standard drives, and a writable MO section.

 The early introduction and no standards for disc recording software, file systems, and formats, physical incompatibility, coupled with more economical CD-R discs, led to abandoning the format.
-Other magneto-optical media, unbound by limitations of the typical CD-ROM filesystems, replaced the CD-MO.
+Other magneto-optical media, unbound by limitations of the typical CD-ROM filesystems, found market success instead of the CD-MO.